Language-Research-Technology/ldaca-website/content/news/posts/Copyrighted-data/index.md

 by {{< profile id="Bednarek" >}}

-{{< image Src="/Copyrighted-Data/Shewontberightmate.png" Alt="She Won't be Right Mate—artical from the Advertiser" Desc="She Won't be Right Mate—artical from the Advertiser" Title="She Won't be Right Mate—artical from the Advertiser" Ref="TBC" Height="300" >}}
+{{< image Src="/Copyrighted-Data/Shewontberightmate.png" Alt="Composite image of a copyright symbol and article from The Advertiser newspaper" Desc="Composite image of a copyright symbol and article from The Advertiser newspaper" Title="Composite image of a copyright symbol and article from The Advertiser newspaper" Ref="Simon Musgrave" Height="300" >}}

 <br>